monkeybini/ISF-Project/README.md

 ## significance?
+I managed to find new, shorter and simpler proofs of various Theorems and propositions.

 Beyond furthering our current understanding of Rowlands function and prime numbers, this project also furthers South African mathematics.
 I encourage young learners to not think of mathematics as a school subject as i did in grade 8 but to explore it through the internet on your own.
 The internet can teach you so much if you use it wisely.
 Mathematics is what helps us understand the theory behind the world, such as how gravity works or how light travels.
 It quantifies intuitive ideas into logic which we can apply in other STEM fields.
 I think beyond that, mathematics is just fun.

 ### Foundations of A.I